 Andres Pico Adobe Timeline

-1846 -- The Americans invaded California.
+1846 — The Americans invaded California.
 In order to raise funds in her defense, the Mexican government authorized Governor Pio Pico to sell the San Fernando Valley to Don Eulogio de Celis.
-The property conveyed was called "Rancho Ex-Mission of San Fernando" and in the transfer the Mission Church and its appurtances were reserved.
+The property conveyed was called “Rancho Ex-Mission of San Fernando” and in the transfer, the Mission Church and its appurtenances were reserved.

-1873 -- Andres Pico sold to George E. Porter, but reserved 100 acres, including the Adobe, which became known as the "Pico Reserve."
-The Adobe was remodeled more in keeping with the American period and became the home of Romulo and Catarina Pico.
-They occupied the Adobe as their home and evenutally moved to Los Angeles in the 1890s.
+1873 — Andres Pico sold to George K. Porter, but reserved 100 acres, including the Adobe, which became known as the “Pico Reserve.”
+The Adobe was remodeled more in keeping with the American period and became the home of Romulo and Catalina Pico.
+They occupied the Adobe as their home and eventually moved to Los Angeles in the 1890s.
 After a series of owners, the Adobe eventually became vacant and in disrepair.

-1930s-1957 -- The Adobe was sold by Harrington and it becane the property of a sucession of owners.
+1930s - 1957 — The Adobe was sold by Harrington and it became the property of a succession of owners.

-1994 -- The 1994 Northridge quake caused extensive damage.
-Fortunately, all museum artifacts and a live-in curator had been moved out of the Adobe to prepare for needed seismic-structural reinforcements that were needed after the 1971 earthquake.
+1994 — The 1994 Northridge earthquake caused extensive damage.
+Fortunately, all museum a rtifacts and a live-in curator had been moved out of the Adobe to prepare for needed seismic-structural reinforcements that were needed after the 1971 earthquake.

 1997 — After a major restoration was completed by the City in 1997, the Adobe again reopened and the Society returned to managing the Adobe and operating the SFVHS museum and Heritage Center.

 2001 — The Lankershim Reading Room was saved by a SFVHS member and moved to the Adobe grounds where major restoration began and was completed in 2010.

 2010 — The Society continues to present a multi-faceted historical program of tours and events that assures an active life for the enchanting Andres Pico Adobe.